Medication Search: Shingrix

 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Bleeding problems: If you have a medical condition that causes you to bruise or bleed easily, or you are taking medications to prevent blood clots, let your doctor know.
 Some people who have bleeding problems may bruise or bleed after an intramuscular injection.

-Illness with fever: If you have an illness with fever, talk to your doctor about whether you should receive the vaccine.
+Illness with fever: If you have an illness with a fever, talk to your doctor about whether you should receive the vaccine.

 Pregnancy: No studies have been done to determine the effect of this medication on the developing baby or mother if it is given during pregnancy.
 This vaccine should not be used during pregnancy.

 Breast-feeding: It is not known if zoster vaccine passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: This medication is not recommended for children.

 What other drugs could interact with this medication?